netxms/netxms-doc/admin/data-collection.rst

 =================== ===========================================================

-On the second step, custom transformation script is executed (if presented).
+In second step, custom transformation script is executed (if present).
 By default, newly created DCI does not have a transformation script.
-If transformation script is presented, the resulting value of the first step is passed to the transformation script as a parameter; and a result of script execution is a final DCI value.
+If transformation script is applied, the resulting value of the first step is passed to the transformation script as a parameter; and a result of script execution is the final DCI value.
 Transformation script gets original value as first argument (available via special variable ``$1``), and also has two predefined global variables: ``$node`` (reference to current node object), and ``$dci`` (reference to current DCI object).